tombetthauser/artists-in-tech-resources/README.md

 # Resources for Artists / Art Students Getting into Tech

-Som scattered resources for practicing artists transitioning to jobs in software engineering / UX etc. If you have a link you'd like to contribute make a pull request or post something in the discord chat linked below!
+Some scattered resources for practicing artists transitioning to jobs in software engineering / UX etc. If you have a link you'd like to contribute make a pull request or post something in the discord chat linked below!

 [>> Discord Community Link](https://discord.gg/3vdb6rk24D)